+Government Statements and Actions

+In March of 2025, the Montana House of Representatives rejected several anti-LGBTQ+ bills, including one that would have allowed parents to sue drag performers.

-Government Statements and Actions In September of 2023, a Montana state district court judge blocked the enforcement of SB 99, which would have banned gender-affirming care for minors in the state.
+In September of 2023, a Montana state district court judge blocked the enforcement of SB 99, which would have banned gender-affirming care for minors in the state.
 The bill was signed by Governor Greg Gianforte in April 2023, and opposition to the bill, led by Democratic Rep. Zooey Zephyr - the first openly transgender woman to serve in the Montana Legislature - triggered a series of events that eventually led to her being banned from the House floor for the final days of the 2023 session.
+Zephyr won reelection in 2024, and returned to the House with full legislative privileges.

+In 2024, the Montana Legislature's Joint Rules Committee voted down a proposed rule change that would have prevented transgender lawmaker Zooey Zephyr from using the bathroom that aligns with her gender identity.
+However, at the start of the 2025 legislative session the Montana House of Representatives advanced a bill that would ban transgender people from using public bathrooms that align with their gender identity.

 In 2023, the Montana state senate passed a bill that would erase broad antidiscrimination protections for LGBTQ+ individuals, as well as double down on banning trans youth from participating on sports teams that correspond with their gender identity and ban same-sex marriage (which is unenforceable under federal law).

 Gov. Greg Gianforte signed multiple anti-LGBTQ+ bills into law over the past few years.
 They included requiring surgery to change birth certificate gender markers, banning trans athletes from playing on teams aligned with their gender identity, a religious exemptions law, and a law banning schools from teaching students about sexual orientation or gender identity without parental consent.

 In 2019 and 2020, liberal lawmakers introduced a bill that would have added sexual orientation and gender identity into the state's anti-discrimination protections.
 The bill died in committee both times.

 Former Democratic Governor Steve Bullock has extended anti-discrimination protections to LGBTQ+ state employees and has been publicly supportive of LGBTQ+ rights despite helming an overall conservative state.

 Bullock ordered the rainbow flag flown over the state house during pride weekend 2019 in the face of widespread opposition.

 In April 2019, after Chick-fil-A's anti-LGBTQ+ stance pre-empted new restaurant locations planned for New York and Texas, former Attorney General Tim Fox invited the restaurant chain to open more locations in Montana.

+The ACLU is currency tracking 18 anti-LGBTQ+ bills in Montana

-Socio-cultural Environment of LGBTQ+People in Montana Status of LGBTQ+ Organizing and Community The state's annual Big Sky Pride parade regularly draws thousands of people - its 30th anniversary is scheduled to take place in June 2023.
+Socio-cultural Environment of LGBTQ+People in Montana

+Status of LGBTQ+ Organizing and Community

+The state's annual Big Sky Pride parade regularly draws thousands of people.
+In 2025 they hosted the first Winter Pride, a full week of free events.

 Free and Fair Montana, an LGBTQ+ activist group in the state, helped defeat a potential ballot measure in 2018 that would have brought a bathroom bill to a popular vote.
 Campaign organizers subsequently created the organization Transvisible to continue advocating for the transgender and nonbinary community in Montana.